destinygg/destinypositions/docs/politics.md

 In order to learn more about socialism, I have had discussions with many people who self-identify as [socialists](https://en.wikipedia.org/wiki/Socialism), including [Michael Albert](https://en.wikipedia.org/wiki/Michael_Albert) (an economist, see [this video](https://www.youtube.com/watch?v=B7tfIxcQYPU)), [Ben Burgis](https://twitter.com/BenBurgis) (Jacobin columnist, see [this video](https://www.youtube.com/watch?v=iaKBp9x3CpE&t=163s)), and more (Search YouTube for "destiny socialism").

-When we get into the nitty-gritty of how socialism actually would work on a day to day basis, there are things that socialists cannot explain or have murky explanations for, such as how new capital is allocated, and how workers can change their positions.
+My primary disappointment with most socialists is that they seem to lack a broad understanding of how their economic system would be applied in ways to address common criticisms I have of their ideas.
+A few of these questions, for instance, would be -

+- How do we decide which businesses are allowed to exist in a socialist society without allowing capital investment?
+- Is any form of investment whatsoever allowed in a socialist society?
+How do businesses raise additional capital for expansion?
+- How are labor markets determined in a socialist society?
+What if everyone wants to become a teacher?
+- How can we accurately calculate which goods/services a society needs if we do away with the commodity form? ie: calculation problem

-My deep dive into socialism has resulted in a considerable degree of skepticism with many of its claims.
+My deeper dives into socialism and the claims made by socialists have resulted in a considerable degree of skepticism with many of their claims.

 ### Online Socialist Activism